Cedarville, New Jersey

 Cedarville is an unincorporated community and census-designated place (CDP) located within Lawrence Township, in Cumberland County, in the U.S. state of New Jersey.
 It is part of the Vineland-Millville-Bridgeton Primary Metropolitan Statistical Area for statistical purposes.
 As of the 2020 United States census, the CDP's population was 702.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 2.277 mi2, including 2.236 mi2 of land and 0.041 mi2 of water (1.81%).

 Demographics

+Cedarville appeared as an unincorporated community in the 1950 U.S. census and the 1960 U.S. census.
+The community did not appear in subsequent censuses until being listed as a census designated place in the 2000 U.S. census.